varadjos89/Quicksnap/README.md

 - You can mark a Service Request as completed

 ## How to install QuickSnap ?
-1. Download the contents of the repository https://github.com/neu-mis-info6150-spring-2019/final-project-meancoders
-2. In your terminal, Navigate to the folder `NewAPI`
+1. In your terminal, Navigate to the folder `NewAPI`
-3. Run command - `npm run start`
+2. Run command - `npm run start`
-4. Open a new terminal, Navigate to the folder `wallet-app`
+3. Open a new terminal, Navigate to the folder `wallet-app`
-5. Run command - `ng serve -o`
+4. Run command - `ng serve -o`
-6. You are all set!
+5. You are all set!
 Login/Register as a Customer/Service Provider!

 ## Technologies used
 - Angular 7